PhoxSpark/pytom-project/README.md

   5. Forms on Pytom URL for easy query
   6. Read more data from the PDB
   7. Specify a different PDB URL download
+  8. Make an "only API mode" for easy use without background processing (maybe can't be done)